woalk/bash-customize/README.md

 - `WOALK_MACHINECOLOR` -- The color in which the host name (@...) is colored.
 Should only be set in the global bashrc file, so that it is the same for everyone.
 - `WOALK_DIRECTORYCOLOR` -- The color in which the current directory is colored.
 - `WOALK_GITCOLOR`-- The color in which the git info (current branch & branch state) is colored.
+- `WOALK_ROOTUSERCOLOR` -- The color in which the username "root" is colored.
+Should only be set in the global bashrc file, so that it is the same for everyone.

 Use one of the colors from `${_C_...}` or an escape sequence color as variable value.
 Every variable can contain both, foreground and background color.